encX/gitlab-api-doc-crawler/README.md

 $ deno test
 ```

+## Generated content
+All generated content are contained in [.generated](.generated) directory.
+Which has content for each GitLab versions.

+In each version contains
+- `cache` — HTML pages cache
+- `specs` — Intermediate models generated from HTML pages (corrections are applied)
+- `swagger` — Generated Swagger/OpenAPI specs from intermediate models (each yaml for each API doc page)
+- `unparsable_response` — Unparsable response body from webpage that can't really handle
+- `allPages.json` — API doc page list with
+- `opIds.txt` — List of API operation IDs
+- `swagger.yml` — Main swagger spec for all APIs

 ## Roadmap
 - [x] Crawl pages and create intermediate models
 - [x] Make corrections to page parsing up to 90%